beverlyosoria/Tic-Tac-Toe-JS/README.md

-#Tic Tac Toe
+## Tic-Tac-Toe

-## This is a Tic Tac Toe game built in HTML, CSS and Javascript
+A basic tic-tac-toe game built using HTML, CSS, and Javascript.